sam-goodwin/eventual/website/docs/overview/aws-cdk.md

 ### Services Package Configuration

 The `services` package is where you should store your business logic code.
-It is recommended to create a nested package within the infrastructure package, as shown below:
+It is recommended to create a package within the infrastructure package, as shown below:

 ```
 services/